 Before Rosa Parks refused to give up her seat on a bus in Alabama, Elizabeth Jennings was refused a seat on a streetcar.
 This is the story of how she was removed from the seat of the segregated streetcar in Manhattan and how she took her case to court, ultimately becoming victorious and being one step closer to desegregated New York City public transportation.

 This book begins more than 1,000 years ago with the beginning of Black history in the Ancient African kingdoms and ends with Black Americans striving to make a difference in their communities.
 It highlights well-known Black leaders, artists, and athletes, as well as little-known Black individuals.

 This graphic novel trilogy explores the history of the civil rights movement, racism, and the politics of America.
 Written from the first-hand account of John Lewis, the story starts in Alabama with Lewis’s life as a poor farm boy dreaming of becoming a preacher and travels through the various movements and struggles of Black history and civil rights.

 Remember is a collection of photographs that tells stories of the emotions and struggles of the children who went through legal school segregation in the 1950s.
 It weaves Toni Morrison’s insightful and truthful writing with electrifying and haunting photography.

 This blog post 100 Best Children’s Books For African American History Month might be helpful in the future if you are looking for more Black History Month books.
+This blog post from Every Day Reading also contains 25 Black History Month book titles.
 I hope you are able to find a way to add these Black History Month books to your school or classroom libraries so that your students can learn more about this topic.